What is natural soap made of?

 Well something that we feel quite strongly about is how a soap is scented.

 Soap can be made naturally and then scented with something in the industry we call fragrance oil.
 This fragrance oil is synthetic, which means it is made artificially.
 In brutally blunt terms, it’s made with chemicals.
-There may be a natural element to it, but it will have chemicals and additives to it to enhance the smell.
+There may be a natural element to it, but it will have chemicals and additives to it to enhance the smell and also its shelf life.

 This is because during the soap making process the actual process can dilute the smell and make it weaker.
 This is why companies use fragrance oils as they are usually chemically enhanced to smell stronger, especially through the saponification process.